 We need protein for cell division, which makes sure we always have a good supply of healthy new cells.
 And, of course, proteins are the building blocks of muscle.

 Everyone would agree that protein is an essential nutrient, but are we getting enough?

-The amount of protein you needs depends on your weight.
+The amount of protein you need depends on your weight.

 Unlike other nutritional requirements, the amount of protein you need depends on your weight.
 You need to do a little bit of math here.
 According to the USDA’s Dietary Reference Intakes, you need x grams of protein per kg of body weight per day.